KamyarGanjian/BitDigit-Website/README.md

 ## HTML/CSS, JavaScript, JQuery & Firebase

-### you can sign-up or sign-in by filling out the forms on the form pages & buy or sell fake currencies
+### you can sign-up or sign-in by filling out the forms on the form pages & buy or sell fake digital currencies

 <br>